 B. open a web browser and go to students.allinlearning.com;

 C. click a link their teacher posted in their SMS, a calendar, an email, etc.; or

 D. click a link in a school student portal (Clever, for example).

-- To log in, students can either:
+- On the login screen, students can either:

 A. scan their QR Code;

 B. type in their QR Code sheet ID number;